Take care of yourself, balance your life.

 Please do not e-mail us with personal information.
 E-mail is not a secure form of communication.
 Contact us by calling or stopping in.

 Counseling Services strives to host a variety of Outreach Events related to mental health topics.
 We hope to increase awareness and reduce stigma surrounding mental health.
-The following events are planned for Fall 2013.
+The following events are planned for Spring 2014.
 The list is subject to change and additional events may be added.
 All events are free for LSSU students.

 Stop by Counseling Services to rest and relax in our